amitkgupta/boshv3/README.md

 configurations for deploying the controllers to the Kubernetes cluster with the published Docker image and authorizing them via RBAC policies to function properly.
 - Test things out same as above.

+### Document

+- Update the relevant sections in this README and add a workable example in `config/samples`.

 ## License